13 'Doctor Who' Episodes Ripped Straight from World History

-While we may not all have all-purpose sonic screwdrivers yet—let alone a TARDIS in every driveway—some of Doctor Who’s narrative is rooted in honest-to-goodness world history.
+While we may not all have all-purpose sonic screwdrivers yet—let alone a TARDIS in every driveway—some of Doctor Who’s narrative is rooted in honest-to-goodness world history (and could even make for good Doctor Who gift ideas).
 In fact, the concept for the original series—which premiered on November 23, 1963—was to alternate science fiction stories (which could be used to introduce science concepts) with period pieces (which could be used to teach history).
 Here’s just a small sampling of the real-life stories that have been used to plot the adventures of everyone’s favorite Time Lord in the 55 years since the iconic series made its debut.

 1. JACK THE RIPPER’S RAMPAGE